 MSc Advanced Professional Practice Clinical Sciences

-If you’re interested in continuing your professional development across a range of subject areas, then an MSc APP in Clinical Sciences is the answer for you.
-Learn research methods, evidence-based practice and analytical skills without having to leave your clinic.
-Develop self-direction, experiential learning and reflective practice while you work, and use what you learn every day to make a difference to both your career and your practice.
+If you’re interested in continuing your professional development across a range of subject areas, then an MSc APP in Clinical Sciences could be the answer.
+Learn research methods, evidence-based practice and analytical skills, without having to leave your working environment.
+Develop self-direction, experiential learning and reflective practice while you work and use what you learn every day to make a difference to your career and your practice.